-At the present time, we have 15 students enrolled with 504 Plans.
-The Student Services Coordinator ensures that we remain compliant with Section 504 of the Rehabilitation Act of 1973.
-If it is determined that a student is disabled under Section 504, then we develop and implement the delivery of needed related services and/or accommodations.
+At the present time, PINESM has 17 students enrolled with 504 Plans.
+The Student Services Coordinator ensures that PINESM remains compliant with Section 504 of the Rehabilitation Act of 1973.
+If it is determined that a student is disabled under Section 504, then PINESM develops and implements the delivery of needed related services and/or accommodations.
 The determination of what accommodations and/or related services are needed is made by a group of people knowledgeable about the student.
-Appropriate accommodations for 504 Plan-eligible students are implemented in general education classes and throughout the school building to meet the student's needs.
+Appropriate accommodations for 504 eligible students are implemented in general education classes and throughout the school building to meet the student's needs.